Support for Aktion Sühnezeichen Friedensdienste e.V.

 About Aktion Sühnezeichen Friedensdienste (ASF) e.V.

-Since 1962, Aktion Sühnezeichen Friedensdienste (ASF) e.V. has been committed to remembrance, reconciliation, and international understanding.
-More than 15,000 volunteers have participated in over 1,000 summer camps so far—with around 300 to 400 young people from around the world joining each year.
+Aktion Sühnezeichen Friedensdienste (ASF) e.V. has been committed to remembrance, reconciliation, and international understanding since 1958.
+To date, more than 16,000 volunteers have taken part in hundreds of summer camps across Europe, the United States, and Israel – with around 150 young people from all over the world participating each year.
+In addition, ASF runs year-long volunteer programs that have involved some 11,000 participants to date.

 For more information, visit Aktion Sühnezeichen Friedensdienste e.V.